 Civilization Fanatics' Center Largest Civilization fan site on the Internet.
 Covers Civilization 2, but the focus is on later versions of the Civilization series.

 Eyn's World The site's in French.
 It hosts Test of Time scenarios, graphics, utilities and guides (in French, of course).

 Archive of Ancient Civilization A mirror of the Apolyton Civilization Site's Archives sub-forum, created by Codehappy.
 The threads are unformatted and attachments are missing, but it contains a wealth of Civ2 material.

 Scenario League's Civ2 ToT scenario page Hosts more than forty ToT scenarios by various designers.

 Tecumseh's Village Techumseh's scenarios, notably Red October, Operation Market Garden, Warlords of China, Frederick the Great and Roman Civil War.
 Also hosts Boco's El Aurens 2 scenario and a few FW/MGE scenarios converted to ToT.

 I'll toss in a few scenarios converted to ToT using Angelo Scotto's CivConverter:

-Civ II Unlimited A launcher for the MGE and ToT versions of Civilization 2, created by Elys.
+Civ II Unlimited by Elys.
+A game launcher for the MGE and ToT versions of Civilization 2.
 It increases the caps for gold, population and the number of units.
 It can also extend the time limit in the regular game.
 Scenario players and designers will be most interested in the new unit maximum (32000, increased from 2048); scenarios with large numbers of units, eg, Red Front, will no longer be plagued by the 'Too Many Units!' message.
 The download can be found in post #40 of the development thread.